 AE's most recent game has just been released but Dungeonborne isn't ANYTHING like our previous games.

-It's a bit like Tinder meets a Choose-Your-Own-Adventure book.
+It's a bit like Tinder meets a Determine-Your-Own-Adventure book.
 You take on the role of a Dungeonborne who's task is to explore the Ever Changing Dungeon for the glory of your guild.
 You encounter various traps, monsters, and other things and you can swipe your card left or right to make different choices on how to proceed.
 Do you attack the Lizard Wizard or befriend it?
 Do you drink the red potion you just found lying on the ground or was it lying there for a good reason?
 Do you jump or duck to avoid the poisoned arrow flying at you...

 I'll just say this flat out, there IS a way to escape the dungeon.
 It's nearly impossible and I doubt anyone will ever do it so don't focus on that, but we did actually build a way out.
 But most of the time your Dungeonborne hero will make their way through the dungeon, making choices and finding snakes and eventually they will die.
 Then you start a new one.
 The hero names and guilds are randomly selected but you do get experience for playing and hitting a new level means unlocked a new encounter that is randomly shuffled into your deck.
 This XP Level is persistent so every hero after that will have access to that new encounter that the previous one unlocked.